salsadigitalauorg/govcms8docs/content_editor/embed_remote_content.md

 3. Add a title for your content
 4. In the "Body" field, click the "Video Embed" button -> a dialog will pop up
 5. Copy the link to the video, and paste it in the "Video Url" field
-6. Optionally, you might consider disabling the "Autoplay" option, as some people find it annoying/intrusive to have a video autoplay when the page loads.
-7. Click "Save" to close the "Video Embed" dialog
+6. Click "Save" to close the "Video Embed" dialog
-8. Scroll down the page and click "Save" to save the content
+7. Scroll down the page and click "Save" to save the content

 You can embed video in existing content the same way.
 Simply edit the content, and repeat steps 3 to 8 above.